nioliu/cs-665-final-project/README.md

 # Assignment Overview

-This assignment is to implement a Automatic Beverage Machine, which can be used to make coffee and tea beverage with some condiments, and calculate the price of the final product.
+This assignment is to develop a notification system that will inform drivers about delivery requests.

 # GitHub Repository Link: